 We express our deepest gratitude for those that cared for her at McKay Dee hospital, Layton IHC hospital, Dr. Harold Johnson and his oncology team.

-To send flowers to Tamra's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tamra (Brown) Funk, please visit our floral store.